exasol/sqlalchemy-exasol/doc/changes/unreleased.md

 # Unreleased

-In this beta release, SQLAlchemy-Exasol has been updated to work with SQLAlchemy 2.x.
+In this release, SQLAlchemy-Exasol has been updated to work with SQLAlchemy 2.x.
 For details on what SQLAlchemy 2.x brings and changes needed in your projects, please check out the following links:
 * [What's New in 2.0](https://docs.sqlalchemy.org/en/20/changelog/whatsnew_20.html)